G4l43r/lpthw-cn/ex0.rst

     d.
 Select (make sure a check mark is in) ``Insert spaces instead of tabs``.
     e.
 Turn on "Automatic indentation" as well.
     f.
 Open the ``View`` tab turn on "Display line numbers".
 3. Find your "Terminal" program.
 Search for it.
-You'll find it.
+You will find it.
 4. Put your Terminal in your Dock as well.
 5. Run your Terminal program.
 It won't look like much.
 6. In your Terminal program, run ``python``.
 You run